Mattress shopping can be a daunting affair. If you look online, there are thousands of mattresses to consider. Where are

 Let’s say you’ve narrowed your search to the Tuft & Needle Mint and Casper mattresses.
 Well, I’ll tell you that you are already in a very good spot.
 These are two very popular bed-in-a-box mattresses and, having reviewed them both, I can say they are very high-quality.

 Now, you have a decision to make.
 Will it be the Mint or the Casper?
-To help make your decision an easy one, let’s compare and contrast these mattresses and find out which is the one for you.
+To help make your decision an easy one, let’s compare these mattresses and find out which is the one for you.

 - These are both all-foam mattresses and features many similarities in their construction.

 - They are both 12” thick, have a balanced foam feel, and are both softer mattresses.

 - They are sold for pretty much the same price, even when incorporating available discounts.